Oklahoma Crude (film): Production

-Despite the title, the movie was filmed in Stockton, California.
+Despite the title, the movie was primarily filmed on a cattle ranch near Stockton, California.
 Assured by the locals that the weather was mild and temperate, the only thing it didn't do was snow.
 Filming from September to November 1972, the temperature went from 110 degrees to so cold the actors had to put ice cubes in their mouths to keep their breath from showing up on screen (the movie supposedly took place during the summer).

+Release

+The film had its premiere on June 13, 1973, in Tulsa, Oklahoma.
+It also opened in Oklahoma City the same day.

 Reception

 In the Chicago Sun-Times, film critic Roger Ebert wrote:We have seen this relationship many times in the movies, most memorably in The African Queen.
 The buried plot is always the same: Beautiful woman and uncultured man find themselves thrown together in a colorful enterprise.
 They have nothing in common except the enterprise, they think, but gradually their co-operation breeds respect, affection and finally love.
 Class barriers fall as the sun sets and romantic music swells...
 [Stanley] Kramer, to give him his due, has handled the ending on a restrained note that seems just right; we don't get slow-motion shots of lovers running across a meadow (or an oil field) into each other's arms.